Will Insurance Pay for Brake Pad Replacement?

 - A brake pad

 After pressing the brake pedal and activating the hydraulic system, the hydraulic fluid forces the brake caliper to press the brake pad against the brake disc.
 The brake pad rubs against the disc, which generates friction.
 This friction converts the kinetic energy into heat.
-The pad absorbs the heat, then gradually dissipates it.
+The pad absorbs the heat and then gradually dissipates it.

 Brake pads experience significant strain during this process.
 Stopping a fast vehicle can cause the brakes to heat up to nearly 1000° F. Brake pads must be made from special material to withstand this heat.
 Most brake pads are made of alloys, ceramics, and composite materials.